The above video review of the Salomon Trailster GTX was published on the 15th June 2020

 Straight out of the box the trailsters felt snug - but certainly true to size.
 I would prefer more room in the toe-box.
 But they're not that bad.

 (I think the real problem is that I have a pair of Altra shoes - which have the most glorious and anatomically correct toe box I've ever seen.
 Once you put those on your feet - every other shoe just feels wrong.
 Because they are...)

 Overall I give them a 4 out of 5 for fit

 When I initially walked around the house in the trailtsers - to decide if I was going to keep them or send them back.
 I did have some concerns that they were very snug across the bridge of the foot and pinched very slightly in the main toe crease.

 But I decided that was probably just because they were new and a bit stiff and just need to be broken-in.
 I was right after a few runs and experimenting with the lacing - those issue never amounted to anything whilst running.

-However - the lack of lace-lock hole, I think did make a difference - especially when I ran down step hills.
+However - the lack of lace-lock hole, I think did make a difference - especially when I ran down steep hills.
 As my big toes make contact with the front of the toe box.
 Something I'm fairly sure I could alleviate with the lace-lock method.

 Being a waterproof shoe - I wasn't expecting the upper to be particularly breathable.
 And I was right, though there definitely do allow some sweat out and keep water out.
 I've got much more breathable shoes on my shoe rack.

 I score them a 3 out of 5 for breathability